krishukr/blog.krishu.moe/src/content/blog/nixos-raspberry-pi.md

 ### Reboot into new NixOS

 You are all set!
-Now `poweroff` the Raspberry Pi, disconnect the installer USB drive, and reconnect the power cabel.
+Now `poweroff` the Raspberry Pi, disconnect the installer USB drive, and reconnect the power cable.
 It should boot up into the newly installed NixOS very quickly.

 ## Bonus: extra configuration of NixOS on Raspberry Pi